RadheyaM/BookWyrm/README.md

 An error pops up in the console on loading the site linked to favicon.ico, but as it does not seem to affect performance in any way it was not addressed due to more important issues.

 #### Missing API Info
+There is a placeholder image supplied for cards when the API data is missing image links, but it does not transfer onto the popup.
+With an indepth look at the logic defining the image path this issue can be fixed.
-There is a placeholder image supplier for missing image links to avoid errors, but sometimes other information is missing from particular books and is displayed as "undefined".
+Furthermore, sometimes other information is missing from particular books and is displayed as "undefined".
 To be fixed by adding logic to replace undefined with a message explaining the issue to the user.

 #### Removing Book Without Refresh
 If a book is removed from the booklist or pinned cards memory on the home screen, it will still be visible but will not open a popup upon click.
 Only removed upon window refresh.
 This should be realitively easy to fix by adding a hidden class to the elements involved.